How Do I Cope with Chronic Pain – Ten Tips!

 Photo by Road Trip with Raj on Unsplash

-Everyone’s pain is different and everyone copes in different ways.
-I’ve had my endometriosis pain for nearly 20 years and my sitting disability and other pains for over 5 years.
-During that time I have had to learn ways to cope with chronic pain rather than fight it and question why I’ve got it.
-Below are my top 10 tips.
+"Everyone’s Chronic Pain is different and everyone copes in different ways.
+I’ve had my Endometriosis pain for nearly 20 years and my sitting disability for over five.
+During that time, I have had to learn and adapt ways to cope with it, rather than fight it.
+Below are my top ten tips…

-In the early days of having chronic pain, this can be tough to do.
-You want to question why you have the pain and what is causing it.
-This is especially the case if you don’t have a diagnosis, and accepting your pain can be even harder.
+In the early days of having it, this can be tough to do.
+You just want to question why you have the pain and find out what's causing it.
+This is particularly the case if you don’t yet have a diagnosis.

 This is something I learnt to do when I was getting workplace adjustments put in place at work.
 The focus was always on what I couldn’t do (attend meetings, travel to the office every day) rather than looking at what I could do.